 We are also committed to serving and sourcing locally as a top priority.
 Our eight stores are located in the South Eastern suburbs of Melbourne and many of our team live locally to the stores we serve also.
 Our commitment to sourcing the highest welfare produce also takes local sourcing into consideration.
 If we can achieve the highest welfare through the most local option, then this is ideal!
 In some instances, this can't be met (examples include our beautiful Ora King Salmon that we source from New Zealand.
 Australian salmon options do not have the 'Green' sustainability status that we are committed to sourcing with our partner, the Good Fish Program).

 What positive change does Cannings create?
 'Positive change' isn't just reserved for monumental achievements—such as influencing how people choose their protein sources.
 Positive change can be tiny.
 It can be incremental.
 This is what I find really exciting.
 This is the point where I realised that we can make a real difference in literally everything we touch.
 Positive change is a smile.
 Positive change is a fast and cheerful email response to a question you need answered.
 It's the trust you can place in the response.
 Positive change is a long serving team member—someone who has been greeting you, year after year.
-Positive change is evaluating and reducing energy consumption, choosing renewable energy sources and offsetting unavoidable carbon emissions.
+Positive change is printing with 'eco' plant-based dyes, evaluating and reducing energy consumption, choosing renewable energy sources and offsetting unavoidable carbon emissions.
 Positive change is a long term relationship with a producer or supplier where visions and goals are aligned and mutually beneficial outcomes are achieved.
 Positive change is the mounting support for high welfare, free range produce and the vastly improved lives of millions and millions of animals around the world.
 With change comes opportunity.
 With opportunity comes hope.

 - Sam Canning (founder)